 Since the game’s launch in 2015, Overwatch players have been begging for cross-platform support.
 It’s easy to see why, too.
 Overwatch lives among massively popular, multiplayer-only shooters like Fortnite, Call of Duty: Warzone, and Paladins: Champions of the Realm, all of which support crossplay.
-Overwatch still doesn’t support crossplay, and it’s unlikely it ever will.
-However, the next generation of consoles and Overwatch 2 provide some hope for the future.
+Thankfully, Blizzard is adding the feature before the launch of Overwatch 2.

-Outside of technical problems, there’s one massive hurdle for Overwatch cross-platform support: The keyboard and mouse.
-On consoles, Overwatch supports a controller, and on PC, it supports keyboard and mouse.
+There are other massive hurdles for Overwatch cross-platform support: The keyboard and mouse.
+On consoles, Overwatch supports a controller, and on PC, it supports a keyboard and mouse.
 Despite supporting keyboard and mouse inputs, you can’t use this setup on a PS4 or Xbox One.
 There are ways around this problem that involve spending a few hundred dollars on an adapter, but we wouldn’t recommend going that route.

 In a forum post, Kaplan stated, “The Overwatch team objects to the use of mouse and keyboard on console.”
 This statement isn’t an explicit ban threat, but it’s close.
 Understanding the team’s rationale is essential for soothing frustrations over a lack of support, of course.
 Suppose one person is using a keyboard and mouse and everyone else uses a controller.
 The person with a keyboard has an unfair advantage.
 Sure, you could point to other games that support crossplay regardless of your input device (Modern Warfare is among them).
 For Overwatch, though, the dev team has decided that it’s too significant an advantage for this particular game.